akomis/diploma-project/README.md

 <br><br>

 ## Configuration
-Change agent's settings and choose which device data/attributes will be monitored by changing the `agent.conf` file.
-For enabling data to be monitored you can use `on`, `1`, `yes` or `true` and in order to not monitor certain data use `off`, `0`, `no`, `false` or remove the entry completely, depending on your preference.
+Change agent's settings and choose which devices and which data/attributes of those will be monitored by changing the `agent.conf` file.
 In order for the agent to find a certain device such as a Dobot Magician and connect to it, a section of the device, `[DOBOT:PORT]` must exist in the configuration file (e.g. `DOBOT:COM3` for serial or `DOBOT:192.168.0.3` for connecting through wifi).
 You can connect multiple devices through various ports (serial port/ip address).
+For enabling data to be monitored you can use `on`, `1`, `yes` or `true` and in order to not monitor certain data use `off`, `0`, `no`, `false` or remove the entry completely, depending on your preference.

 ### AGENT
 |   Config Name   |                        Description                        | Type | Default |
 |:---------------:|:---------------------------------------------------------:|:----:|:-------:|